By: Nathalie Michaud

 The “24 hours” pre-therapy and the “24 hours” post-therapy…That I can describe.

-The 24 hours morning sessions are all of us were together for 60 minutes.
+The 24-hour morning sessions are all of us were together for 60 minutes.
 We shared what we wanted, only if we wanted.
 What happened, how we felt or anything we wished to talk about from our previous 24 hours.

 My first 24 hours (Monday Nov.
 3rd 2014) I eventually talked.
 Legs and arms crossed, looking at the floor I said, “Don’t take it personally, but I hate people.
 I have a huge bubble and don’t get close to me.”